EdenTree Sustainable European Equity Fund

 - An assessment of the outlook for the company in terms of the danger there will be no short- to medium-term improvement in operating conditions and the extent to which economic and market development may impact on product demand and the profitability of the business.

-- Responsible Investment screening, which can highlight potential ESG risks and opportunities, and those the business may face as a result to the shift towards a more sustainable economy.
+- The EdenTree Standard, which can highlight potential ESG risks and opportunities, and those the business may face as a result to the shift towards a more sustainable economy.

-The team believes the extra layer of due diligence provided by the Responsible Investment Team provides potential informational advantages, which is especially important given the Fund invests in companies that have been neglected or priced for poor outcomes.
+The team believes the extra layer of due diligence provided by the Sustainability Investment Team provides potential informational advantages, which is especially important given the Fund invests in companies that have been neglected or priced for poor outcomes.
+It helps to inform our understanding of the potential margin of safety.

 Portfolio Construction